 Lake Blackshear Resort and Golf Club

-A new resort, I soon discovered that Lake Blackshear has grown busier year after year.
-Situated inside the Georgia Veterans State Park, this eight-year-old, well-equipped marina is just getting established.
-The park, however, is already one of Georgia’s most popular, for many reasons.
+The Lake Blackshear Resort has grown busier year after year.
+Situated inside the Georgia Veterans State Park, this well-equipped marina is a key attraction on the lake.

 Although I missed it, one of the biggest events in the park – and at the marina – is the annual 4th of July celebration.
 With lots of fireworks, bands playing, and the Liberty Lady event boat out on the water, Lake Blackshear locals and visitors are ready for the sun to set.